jeffersoncechinel/gobarber-api/README.md

 You may also want to see the [GoBarber Web repository](https://github.com/jeffersoncechinel/gobarber-web)
 You may also want to see the [GoBarber Mobile repository](https://github.com/jeffersoncechinel/gobarber-mobile)

-The application is written NodeJS + Express based on Typescript.
+The application is written Typescript + NodeJS + Express.

 Implementations
 ----